FrostedDolphin/FrostedDolphin.github.io/_tabs/about.md

 - I gave John Hammond a fist bump at DefCon31
 - I'm always confused in this field and that's okay :)

 Practicionally, I work in a SOC and have many duties on top of its normal traditional triage functions including forensics/incident response, threat hunting, malware analysis, and a little bit of detection engineering and automation.
-This year I've been diving deep into Windows forensics and incident response, next year is a dedicated year towards red teaming and I'm hoping I can create some useful posts on here to:
+This year, diving deep into Windows forensics and incident response has been a priority, next year is a dedicated year for me to gear more towards red teaming.
+The past couple years I've been including forensics in my work and filling my time with hacking/recon based CTFs has led me to lay out information to the community that has helped me do my job a little bit better and has made me grow in this industry.
+I hope you can find something useful!
-1. Track my progress
-2. Create content for you all to maybe grasp a topic a little better!

 Enjoy!